wxt-dev/wxt/docs/get-started/build-targets.md

 ```

 By default, it will build for `chrome`.
-When excluding the [`--mv2` or `--mv3` flags](#target-manifest-version), it will default to the commonly accepted version used with that browser.
+When excluding the [`--mv2` or `--mv3` flags](#target-manifest-version), it will default to the commonly accepted manifest version used with that browser.

 | Browser          | Default Manifest Version |
 | ---------------- | :----------------------: |